bharrisau/simpleflatmapper.org/12-csv-performance.md

 Jackson is better than Univocity on escaped content, Univocity is better than Jackson on unescaped.
 For some reason the advantages that Jackson possesses disappear in the parallel treatment.

+It would be interested to compare different csv size so how it behaves.
+In a previous benchmark I did univocity did not do to good because of the chear amount of allocation it did.
+To come in the next few weeks...